Want to read more by Nasdaq Dorsey Wright? Visit their Featured Firm page here

 Dorsey, Wright & Associates, LLC, a Nasdaq Company, is a registered investment advisory firm.
 Registration does not imply any level of skill or training.

-Unless otherwise stated, the performance information included in this article does not include all potential transaction costs.
+The performance numbers within this article reflect dividends but do not reflect the potential transaction costs associated with investing in a particular market sector.
 Investors cannot invest directly in an index.
 Indexes have no fees.
 Past performance is not indicative of future results.
 Potential for profits is accompanied by possibility of loss.

-Nothing contained within the article should be construed as an offer to sell or the solicitation of an offer to buy any security or a recommendation to engage in any transaction or participate in any strategy.
+Nothing contained within the article should be construed as an offer to sell or the solicitation of an offer to buy any security.
 This article does not attempt to examine all the facts and circumstances which may be relevant to any company, industry or security mentioned herein.
 We are not soliciting any action based on this article.
 It is for the general information of and does not constitute a personal recommendation or take into account the particular investment objectives, financial situations, or needs of individual clients.
 Before acting on any analysis, advice or recommendation (express or implied), investors should consider whether the security or strategy in question is suitable for their particular circumstances and, if necessary, seek professional advice.

 Dorsey Wright’s relative strength strategy is not a guarantee.
 There may be times when all assets are unfavorable and depreciate in value.
 Relative Strength is a measure of price momentum based on historical price activity.
 Relative Strength is not predictive and there is no assurance that forecasts based on relative strength can be relied upon to be successful or outperform any index, asset, or strategy.